 If you need building ventilation consulting or testing discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-Atlantic Environmental Inc has 42 years of experience in evaluating Industrial Ventilation Systems.
-Industrial facilities seldom, if ever, have all the roof vents, wall vents, exhaust fans, local exhaust ventilation systems installed at the same time.
-Even more so with the make-up air system.
+Atlantic Environmental Inc. has 42+ years of experience in evaluating Industrial Ventilation Systems.
+Industrial facilities seldom, if ever, have all the roof vents, wall vents, exhaust fans, and local exhaust ventilation systems installed at the same time.
+This is even more true for the make-up air system.
 It is almost universal that the facilities or engineering departments have no idea how much air is moving through the building.
 When it is difficult to open the doors because of the strong negative pressure in the building (too much exhaust and lack of make-up air), it confirms that the system is not operating the way it should.

-Atlantic Environmental has the ability to measure the volume of air exhausted from all equipment (general ventilation and local exhaust ventilation) and measure the make-up air to determine if the total air supply and exhaust are capable of moving enough air for temperature, general air quality, and local contaminant control exhaust ventilation.
+Atlantic Environmental can measure the volume of air exhausted from all equipment (general ventilation and local exhaust ventilation) and measure the make-up air to determine if the total air supply and exhaust are capable of moving enough air for temperature, general air quality, and local contaminant control exhaust ventilation.

 The following is a good reference table for some of the more common building uses and the ACH for those uses.
 The following list comes from “the Engineering Toolbox website at www.engineeringtoolbox.com and is a reasonable reference for ACH’s.

 |Building/Room||Air Change Rate in ACH|

 |All Areas in General||4|

 |Bakeries||20 – 30|

 |Computer Rooms||15 – 20|